t4y3/react-stencilize/packages/react-stencilize/README.md

 ## Styling Skeletons

+- This library ships no CSS and does not style anything for you.
+It only generates a sanitized skeleton structure; bring your own styles.
+- Using Tailwind CSS?
+We recommend pairing with tailwindcss-skeleton-screen: https://github.com/t4y3/tailwindcss-skeleton-screen/
 - Add CSS classes in your real components (e.g., `.card`, `.title`, `.avatar`) and target them with skeleton styles when used inside the stencil.
 Because structure is preserved, your layout skeleton stays aligned.
+- Use the `:empty` pseudo‑class to style elements that render no content in the stencil (strings are sanitized to empty).
+Example: `.title:empty { @apply bg-muted h-5 rounded; }`.
 - Common patterns include using background shimmer, neutral blocks, or aspect‑ratio placeholders for media.

 ## TypeScript